JabRef/blog.jabref.org/_posts/2024-08-16-AI-chatting.md

 ## BONUS

-Have you ever considered running a local LLM on your computer while ensuring complete privacy?
+Sometimes, one wants to host a LLM locally on machine to ensure complete privacy.
+This is also possible!
+Please follow out my [tutorial](https://docs.jabref.org/ai/local-llm) to get started.
-I wrote a tutorial of how to install and use `ollama` and integrate it in JabRef.
+The tutorial covers how to install and use `ollama` and integrate it in JabRef.

-You find more information at the [user documentation](https://docs.jabref.org/ai/local-llm).

 ## Are you curious?